Spandana-N-S/Amazon-prime-movies-and-TV-shows-dashboard/README.md

 8. Total Shows by Release Year:
  * Quantifying impact: Analyzing the release year distribution helps in identifying trends, understanding content lifecycle, and planning future content acquisitions.
  * Overview: The majority of shows were released between  2018 and 2021. there is a steady increase in the number of shows released over time.

-Usage Opening the Dashboard:
-Open the Power BI Desktop application.
-Load the Power BI file (.pbix) containing the dashboard.

-Interacting with the Dashboard:
-Use filters and slicers to explore different aspects of the dataset.
-Hover over visual elements to view detailed insights.
-Click on data points to drill down into specific information.

 Conclusion:
 This project demonstrates how Power BI can be used to transform raw data into meaningful insights through interactive dashboards.
 By leveraging the Amazon Prime Video dataset from Kaggle, I was able to create a comprehensive visualization tool that provides valuable insights into the content library of Amazon Prime Video.
 The dashboard enables users to explore trends, distributions, and detailed information about the available content.